d-cast-media/d-sponsor-sdk/README.md

 It facilitates the creation, management, and interaction with smart contracts for advertising and sponsorship.

-Use the Ethereum library ethers.js.
+Uses the Ethereum library ethers.js.

 #### Quick Start